 - Between 12-16 students per class

-- Individual student goals are embedded within play and daily routines and are facilitated by observant, responsive adults
+- Individual student goals embedded within play and daily routines

-- Daily schedule include group time, snacks, music appreciation, dramatic play, large muscle development, and small muscle development
+- Daily schedule includes group time, snacks, music appreciation, dramatic play, large and small muscle development

 - Parents are responsible for providing transportation for non-disabled children